 Because there is no stated word count you do have the flexibility to take extra space if you are telling a compelling story that needs it.

 The goal of this essay is to know yourself, know HBS, and know how to match the two to demonstrate your fit for the school.
 Your first task should be to evaluate all of the other aspects of your candidacy – what is the story your resume tells?
 What do you think recommenders will say?
 How does your transcript communicate your skills, accomplishments and interests?
 Then you need to evaluate how to fill the gaps with the essay.

 Check out the incoming class profile for some idea of what a “typical” HBS student is like.
-We have found that both personal and career oriented topics can work, and most candidates tell more than one story in the essay.
-In the past we have observed that successful HBS essays also demonstrate a core driving passion.
-HBS students are ambitious, motivated and never boring.
+We have found that both personal and career-oriented topics can work, and most candidates tell more than one story in the essay.
+In the past, we have observed that successful HBS essays often demonstrate a core driving passion.
+HBS students are ambitious, motivated, and never boring.

-As you consider possible stories to tell in this essay keep in mind that HBS has always been highly focused on leadership and really loves candidates with a track record of leadership impact and a success trajectory that indicates upper management potential and a passion for impact in both business and society.
+As you consider possible stories to tell in this essay keep in mind that HBS has always been highly focused on leadership and really loves candidates with a track record of leadership impact and future potential.
+If you can demonstrate a success trajectory that indicates upper management potential and a passion for impact in both business and society, use that material.

-Accomplishments have traditionally been a strong focus of HBS essays, and using at least one accomplishment story in this essay may be a good strategy, particularly if your accomplishments are not obvious when reading your resume or transcripts.
+Accomplishments have traditionally been a strong focus of HBS essays.
+If you have an interesting and revealing accomplishments story it may be a good topic for part of this essay, particularly if your key accomplishments are not obvious when reading your resume or transcripts.

 A note on what not to do: We see many applicants tempted to include “why HBS” type information in HBS essays.
-Explaining why the case method specifically is a good fit for you and your learning style is absolutely appropriate, but more detailed “why HBS” content has never been asked for in an HBS application essay question.
-We believe it’s more effective for you to use the space to provide detailed information about yourself and your candidacy.
+Unlike most MBA programs, HBS has never asked “why HBS” in an application essay question.
+Explaining why the case method, specifically, is a good fit for you and your learning style may be appropriate.

 Looking for guidance on your HBS application?
 Contact us to learn more about Stacy Blackman Consulting.